 Note: an employer may discriminate on some bases if a "bona fide occupational qualification" (BFOQ) exists -- when the trait in question is a valid and necessary job requirement.

 Employer Interview Questions

 Generally, employers should avoid questions that relate to classes that are protected by discrimination laws.
 Following are types of queries that should be avoided by employers during the interview:

 An applicant may raise questions related to the above areas during a job interview.
 If so, the employer may discuss these topics to the extent necessary to answer the applicant's questions.

 Whenever an employer seeks to hire a new employee, there are a variety of things the employer must do before the new employee may begin work.
 These steps include:

 During the hiring process, employers should avoid making promises to a prospective or new employee, as any false statements or false promises may result in breach of an "implied contract" under the law.
 For example, a promise that stock options will be worth a given amount, that the employee has a job for life, or that the employee will receive significant pay increases may result in such an implied contract.
 So, if these promises are not kept, the employer can be said to have breached the implied contract, and will be responsible to the employee for any damages the employee incurred in relying on the employer's promise.

 Prior to and during the hiring process, prospective employees enjoy a number of rights under the law, including anti-discrimination laws and the law of "implied contracts."
 If you believe that your rights have been violated during the hiring process, whether or not you were eventually hired, you should speak with an experienced employees' rights attorney to discuss your options and protect your legal rights.
-Have a local attorney review your potential claim for free.
+Have a local attorney review your potential claim.